corndeladmin/DevOps-Deeper-Testing/e2e-selenium/Readme.md

 # Selenium

+## Before you start

+This assumes you have:
+- Poetry installed on your machine
+  - If not, install it [according to the instructions here](https://python-poetry.org/docs/#installation).
+- Chrome installed
+  - The test can easily be adjusted for FireFox or Safari if you prefer those.

 ## What is Selenium?

 [Selenium](https://www.selenium.dev/) is a popular open-source UI testing library.
 It creates language-specific bindings for programmatically controlling a web browser so you can write tests in almost any mainstream programming language, including Python.
 Let’s look at how you can use Selenium, with Python, to automate UI interactions.